The Little Things Ending Explained-The Boots, Barrette, And Who Was The Killer?

 The barrette

 Baxter will be haunted by what he allowed Sparma to goad him into doing.
 He won’t be plagued by a lack of closure, though.
 Deke saw to that.
 He knew from first-hand experience what guilt and failure could do to you.
-He made a terrible mistake resulting in the death of a young woman.
+He made a terrible mistake, resulting in the death of a young woman.
 Deke shot Mary, a kidnapped and tortured victim, thinking she was a killer.
-He did not choose to cover up his crime instead; he got assistance from ME Flo, who declared the shooting a stabbing to protect a “good cop.”
-She is largely able to avoid some of the nastier guilt Deke carries around because she didn’t make the killing, just the helping.
+He did not choose to cover up his crime; instead, he got assistance from ME Flo, who declared the shooting a stabbing to protect a “good cop.”
+She is largely able to avoid some of the nastier guilt Deke carries around because she didn’t do the killing, just the helping.

-Sometimes you can want things too much.
+Sometimes, you can want things too much.
 As bad as killing a potentially innocent, albeit disgusting human being is, lack of closure is worse.
 At least, that is the message Deke wants us to leave with.
 Baxter’s troubled look at the end and Deke’s life trajectory tell a different story, though.
-Doing bad things have consequence.
+Doing bad things has consequences.
 Even if those consequences don’t include the justice system.
 The real message is no matter what you tell yourself at the end of the day to help you sleep, you can’t escape morality, and everyone must pay up one way or another.
-The devils in the details, or as Deke put it, “it’s the little things that get you caught.”
+The devil in the details, or as Deke put it, “It’s the little things that get you caught.”
 Whether they be his or a criminal’s boots, Deke has already walked miles in a murderer’s shoes.

-4 thoughts on “The Little Things Ending Explained-The Boots, Barrette, And The Killers
+4 thoughts on “The Little Things Ending Explained-The Boots, Barrette, And Who Was The Killer?”

 Comments are closed.